 If you or a loved one is struggling with both addiction and a personality disorder, addressing both conditions together is key to lasting recovery.
 Dual diagnosis treatment can help you uncover the root causes of your struggles, manage symptoms, and build healthier habits for the future.

-Our outpatient addiction treatment programs offer therapies like CBT, DBT, and family support to treat addiction and personality disorders simultaneously.
+Our addiction treatment programs offer therapies like CBT, DBT, and family support to treat addiction and personality disorders simultaneously.
 With personalized care, you can take the first step toward regaining control and finding balance.
 Contact us today to learn more about our programs and how we can help.